wescale/kubernetes-formation/Day-1_Containers/6-build-complete-app/tutorial.md

 ```sh
 docker compose restart
 ```
-Return the the application and check that the cart is still the same.
+Return the application and check that the cart is still the same.

 ## Bonus